 V-berth forward (compression post ‘bisects’ the berth).

-Under v-berth are storage, battery and porta-potti (an old Thetford 35 in Sweet Pea’s case).
+Under v-berth are storage, battery and porta-potti (a Thetford 260 will fit).

 Hatch just forward the mast.

 - 12V meter